Grahp/Steno-Glossary/README.md

 Notes:
 - Usually has a name (probably bird related for some reason)
 - May have learning resources, a wiki, a specification, etc.
+- Theories may be designed to work well with other theories (such as a number system), or to exist independently.

 ## Word Boundary
 Noun